Yasoz/OmniTraj/README.md

 This repository contains the code to reproduce the KDD submissions for the paper titled “Learning Generalized and Flexible Trajectory Models from Omni-Semantic Supervision”

-Requirements

-The code is implemented in Python and uses the PyTorch framework.
-To ensure compatibility, please install the following dependencies:

 Files in the Repository

-unitraj.py: Defines the Unitraj model architecture, and other core functionalities. dataset.py: Defines the dataset class, including resampling, masking strategies and corrsponding functions. main.py: The primary script for training the Unitraj model. config.py: Contains the configuration parameters for the model. you can run the code by running the following command:
+main.py: The main script to train the model utils files contains the following files:
+- dataset.py: Defines the dataset class with torch, including, trajectory, topology, road and regions.
+- omni_semantic.py: Defines the OmniTraj model with the modality encoders.
+- traj_encoder.py: Defines the trajectory encoder.
+- topol_encoder.py: Defines the topology encoder.
+- road_encoder.py: Defines the road encoder.
+- region_encoder.py: Defines the region encoder.

 python main.py
-Data

-We provide a sample dataset in the data folder.
+data directory contains the dataset used in the paper.
 The dataset is a subset dataset with 1000 trajectories.
-Each trajectory contains trajectory points, and timestamps.
-The dataset is stored in a .pkl.

-We also provide data load notebook to load the data and visualize the trajectories.
-Saved as load_see_data.ipynb

-Model

-We provide the trained model in the folder.
-The model is saved as a .pt file.